VanillaICe-jpg/HielaBhot/README.md

 - src
   - Data
-  - Config.json" includes "token" and "prefix"
+  - Config.json" includes "token" and "prefix" and DatabaseURL

 ### Own comments

 > Sorry for my English.
->
 > I'll add more info and commands in a future.
->
 > sorry It's not commented.